The Church of Alexandria commemorates this great and holy Father St. Severus of Antioch on October 13. May his prayers be with us. Amen.

-One day as St Severus was in hiding, he went to the desert of Scetis, Egypt, and entered a church there disguised as a foreign monk.
-After the priest had placed the Qurban on the altar and had offered incense throughout the church he returned to the altar to find the Qurban missing from the paten.
-The priest was disturbed by this and wept.
-Interpreting this as a sign of divine rebuke, he turned towards the congregation and said, "O brethren, I cannot find the Qurban, and do not know whether this on account of my sins or yours.
-Immediately, an angel of the Lord appeared and told the priest, "This has happened neither on account of your sins nor the sins of the congregation, but rather because you offered the Qurban in the presence of a Patriarch."
-The priest, astonished, responded, "And where is the Patriarch my master?"
-The angel pointed to St. Severus who was standing in a corner of the church.
-By the Grace of the Holy Spirit the priest recognised him immediately.
-The priest came to St Severus and brought him to the altar with great honour, and when he had gone up to the altar he found the Qurban in the paten as it had been before, and they all praised God and glorified His Name.
+One day, he went to the desert of Scete, at Wadi-El Natroun, and he entered the church in a uniform of a stranger monk and a great miracle took place at that time.
+It came to pass, that after the priest had placed the bread (Kourban) on the altar and gone around the church offering the incenses, and after the reading of the Epistles and the Gospel, he lifted off the Ebrospharin (altar covering), and did not find the Kourban in the paten; so, the priest was disturbed and wept.
+He turned towards the worshippers saying, "O my brethren, I did not find El-Kourban in the paten, and I know not whether this thing has happened because of my sin or because of your sin."
+The people wept; and straightaway, the angel of the Lord appeared to the priest and told him, "This has happened not because of your sin or because of the sin of the worshippers but because you offered El-Kourban in the presence of the Patriarch.
+The priest replied, "And where is he, O my Lord?"
+The angel pointed towards St. Severus.
+St. Severus was standing in a corner of the church and the priest recognized him by the grace of the Holy Spirit.
+The priest came to Abba Severus, who commanded him to continue the liturgy after they brought him to the altar with great honor.
+When the priest had gone up to the altar he found the offering on the paten as before.
+They all praised God and glorified His Holy Name.

 St. Severus went forth from that place and came to the city of Sakha where he dwelt with a noble, and righteous man named Dorotheus, and he remained there until his departure.

 His prayers be with us all and Glory be to our God, forever.
 Amen.http://copticchurch.net/synaxarium/2_2.html